-Deferred outflows and inflows of resources related to other postemployment benefits (OPEB) are applicable to future periods and, therefore, are not reported in the governmental funds.
+Deferred outflows and inflows of resources related to OPEB obligations are applicable to future periods and, therefore, are not reported in the governmental funds.

-Certain liabilities are not due and payable in the current period and, therefore, are not reported as liabilities in the funds.
-These liabilities at year-end consist of:
+Long-term liabilities, including bonds payable and pension/OPEB obligations, are not due and payable in the current period and, therefore, are not reported as liabilities in the governmental funds.